Sociopath Meaning: Antisocial Personality Disorder

 People with antisocial personality disorder (ASPD) may have feelings for other people, but it can be important to realize that they may understand and express these feelings in different ways than someone without this personality disorder.

-For example, some ASPD symptoms include a lack of empathy and a pattern of lying or manipulating others for their own gain.
+For example, some ASPD symptoms include a lack of empathy and a persistent pattern of lying or manipulating others for their own gain.
 Someone with ASPD may use love as a tool to further their own self-interest or see it as a way to have power over someone else.
 They are likely to have difficulty appreciating love and the benefits of being in a supportive relationship.

 What is Machiavellianism vs sociopathy?

 Machiavellianism is a personality trait marked by manipulation, aggressiveness, and emotional coldness used for personal gain or in the pursuit of power.
 It can overlap with sociopathy in many ways, but there are also some key differences between them.
-For example, both are associated with self-centered behavior, dishonest actions, and a lack of emotional empathy or understanding another person's feelings.
-However, people who exhibit Machiavellian traits are often capable of cognitive empathy or understanding a person’s mental state and often use it in their manipulation techniques.
+For example, both are associated with self-centered behavior, dishonest actions, and a lack of emotional empathy or understanding of another person's feelings.
+However, people who exhibit Machiavellian traits are often capable of cognitive empathy or understanding a person’s mental state, and often use it in their manipulation techniques.

 Both Machiavellian and sociopathic personality traits focus on their own self-interests, but Machiavellianism can be more focused on gaining power and control and using more strategic actions, whereas sociopathy is more impulsive and less calculated.
 Other key distinctions can be that sociopathy tends to lead to overtly antisocial behaviors, like animal cruelty or violence, while behaviors related to Machiavellianism may appear to be more in line with societal norms.